emad-nk/logger/README.md

 Each log target has its own LogLevel.
 Log targets implement `LogTarget` interface, therefore it is easy to extend targets by creating new targets and implement the `LogTarget` interface.

 In order to avoid creating the same instance of a log target over and over `ConsoleLogTarget` is singleton.
 Other log targets use `LogTargetFactory` to create the instance.
-The reason that `LogTargetFactory` is used for other log targets is because there might be multiple APIs that need to be used to log the messages for example:
+The reason that `LogTargetFactory` is used for other log targets is because for example there might be multiple APIs that need to be used to log the messages for instance:
 ```
 APILogTarget.createOrGetInstance("api-1.com", logger)
 ```